-A. Illulali Econolliic Service

-SI.
+Sl.
 Subject Maximum Time

 No. Marks Allowed

 1. General English 100 3 hrs.

 2. General Studies 100 3 hrs.

 3. General Economics-I 200 3 hrs.

 4. General Economics-II 200 3 hrs.

 5. General Economics-III 200 3 hrs.

 6. Indian Economics 200 3 hrs.

 B. Indian Statistical Service

-SI.
+Sl.
 Subject Maximum Time

 No. Marks Allowed

-1. General English 100 3 hrs.
+General English 100 3 hrs.

 2. General Studies 100 3 hrs.

 3. Statistics-I (Objective) 200 2 hrs.

 4. Statistics-II (Objective) 200 2 hrs.

-5. Statistics-III (Subjective) 200 3 hrs.
+5. Statistics-III (Descriptive) 200 3 hrs.

-6. Statistics-IV (Subjective) 200 3 hrs.
+6. Statistics-IV (Descriptive) 200 3 hrs.

 - Note-1: Statistics I & II will be of Objective Type Questions (80 questions with maximum marks of 200 in each paper) to be attempted in 120 minutes. - Note-2: Statistics III & IV will be of Descriptive Type having Short Answer/ Small Problems Questions (50%) and Long Answer and Comprehension problem questions (50%].
-At least one Short Answer and One Long Answer Question from each section is compulsory.
-In Statistics-IV, equal number of questions i.e. 50% weightage from all the sub-sections below and candidates have to choose any two subsections and answer. - Note 3: The papers on General English and General Studies, common to both Indian Economic Service and Indian Statistical Service will be of subjective type.

-- Note 4: All other papers of Indian Economic Service will be of subjective type. - Note-5: The details of standard and syllabi for the examination are given in Section-II below. - 2.
+At least one Short Answer and One Long Answer Question from each section is compulsory. - Note-3: The details of standard and syllabi for the examination are given in Section-II below. - 2.
 The question papers in all subjects in Indian Economic Service Examination and in Indian Statistical Service Examination will be of Conventional (essay) type except in Statistics Paper I and Statistics Paper II which are Objective Type Papers. - 3.
-ALL QUESTION PAPERS MUST BE ANSWERED IN ENGLISH; QUESTION PAPERS WILL BE SET IN ENGLISH ONLY. - 4.
-Candidates must write the papers in their own hand.
+ALL QUESTION PAPERS MUST BE ANSWERED IN ENGLISH; QUESTION PAPERS WILL BE SET IN ENGLISH ONLY.

+4. Candidates must write the papers in their own hand.
 In no circumstances will they be allowed the help of a scribe to write the answers for them.
 However, blind candidates and candidates with Locomotor Disability and Cerebral Palsy where dominant (writing) extremity is affected to the extent of slowing the performance of function (minimum of 40 % impairment) will be allowed to write the examination with the help of a scribe.